dubravkaD/tracker/README.md

 ### Firebase Authentication

 Users are required to sign up and sign in using their email and password.
 This allows them to track their own products and manage their data.

-## Acknowledgments

-- Firebase for providing Real-Time Database and Storage solutions.
-- Android for their comprehensive SDK and tools to build the app.
-- Kotlin for being an excellent language for Android development.